Wednesday, October 30, 2024

 Japan

-Multiple courts have ruled against the ban on same-sex marriages, most recently in March 2024, but the ban remains.
+Multiple courts have ruled against the ban on same-sex marriages, most recently in October 2024, but the ban remains.
 Same-sex couples filed marriage equality lawsuits nationwide on Valentine's Day 2019 and a marriage equality bill was introduced in the legislature, the National Diet, in June 2019.

 Lithuania

 In April 2023, three couples sued the national government to force it to recognize and allow same-sex marriages.
+In March 2024, they decided to take their case to the European Court of Human Rights.

 Mexico